Britannia Hotel: Construction

-The sandstone ashlar warehouse was built by local architects Travis & Mangnall in 1851–56 at a cost of £100,000.
-Its ornate style typifies the extravagant confidence of many Mancunian warehouses of this period, but the Watts Warehouse is notable for its peculiarly eclectic design.
-Designed in the form of a Venetian palazzo, the building has five storeys, each decorated in a different style – Italian Renaissance, Elizabethan, French Renaissance and Flemish – and roof pavilions featuring large Gothic wheel windows.
+The sandstone-ashlar warehouse was built by the local architects Travis and Mangnall between 1851 and 1856 at a cost of £100,000.
+(Note: Another source gives a construction date of 1854–1858.)
+The elaborate design reflects the confident architectural character of many Manchester warehouses of the period, and the Watts Warehouse is distinguished by its unusually eclectic composition.
+Modelled on a Venetian palazzo, it has five storeys, each treated in a different style – Italian Renaissance, Elizabethan, French Renaissance and Flemish – with roof pavilions containing large Gothic wheel windows.

-The interior was similarly lavish in its decoration, with a sweeping iron cantilever staircase, balconied stairwell, and mahogany counters for displaying merchandise.
+The interior was similarly elaborate, featuring an iron cantilever staircase, a balconied stairwell, and mahogany counters for displaying merchandise.